 Do you want to prepare for the NAATI test on your own at home?
 Do…

 What is NAATI CCL Test?

-NAATI stands for National Accreditation Authority for Translators and Interpreters, whereas CCL stands for Community Credentialed Language.
+NAATI stands for National Accreditation Authority for Translators and Interpreters, and CCL stands for Community Credentialed Language.
 NAATI CCL is basically an interpreting test where you interpret a conversation between two people from English-LOTE (Language Other Than English) and vice-versa.

 Do I need to be on my TR to book the CCL test?

 Unlike PYP (Professional Year Program) course, applicants do not need to be on TR to book the NAATI CCL test dates.
 Similar to PTE-A, it can be booked online at any time.
 Due to online testing, you can take the test from Nepal too.
 Because of the increasing number of NAATI CCL applicants in states such as Sydney, Melbourne and Perth, exam dates may not be readily available; therefore, we suggest applying for the exam as soon as possible.

 How do I book the CCL exam?

 Exam date can be easily booked from home by visiting NAATI’s official website.
 Submit your passport sized photograph and a scanned copy of appropriate ID, such as passport.
 Once you submit the form you’ll have to select a payment method while filling out the application form.
 After the payment is processed, NAATI will assess your application.
 You will find information regarding NAATI CCL test fees ($800) while filling up the form.

 Once the test is booked, you’ll receive an email with attendance ID followed by a second email with Microsoft Teams link to join the online CCL test.